 Pollen Feeder for Bees-Make Your Own

-Make your own pollen feeder for bees using a few simple pieces of PVC.
-A honey bee colony must have protein in order to thrive.
-Nature doesn’t always provide enough.
-Part of the beekeeper’s job is understanding the needs of the honey bee colony.
-Offering bees a pollen substitute in times of need is one part of managing your beehives successfully.
+You can make your own pollen feeder for bees using a few simple pieces of PVC pipe.
+Honey bee colonies must have protein in order to thrive but nature doesn’t always provide enough.
+Part of the beekeeper’s job is understanding the needs of the colony.
+Offering bees a pollen substitute in times of need can make a positive difference in colony strength.

 How to Make a Pollen Feeder for Bees